_edited.jpg)

 Curated by Avery Brown Renfro

 Brown Renfro is a deeply personal and historical exploration of lineage, learning, and legacy.
-This exhibition brings together the works of Leon Renfro and Bruce Brown through the defining relationship of professor and student.
+This exhibition centers the work, scholarship, and teaching legacy of Professor Leon Renfro, whose influence as an artist and educator at Texas Southern University shaped generations of students.

 This collection reflects how knowledge is transmitted and how Black creative expression is cultivated within and beyond academic spaces.
 Brown Renfro honors the professor, the student, and the curator as interconnected roles, positioning the classroom as a place of transformation, the studio as a place of truth, and the curator as a bridge between history and the future.